 We work closely with our suppliers and sponsors in every aspect of the Australian Longboard Surfing Open's creation and development, always searching for new ways to increase sustainability and reduce environmental impact.
 Where possible we recycle trophies from yesteryears.

 We also encourage sponsors to take a more ecological approach, reducing the usage of single-use waste and utilising products that promote reuse or natural, less chemical-based options, such as sunscreens and reusable wax containers.

 There is a necessity for significant electricity consumption to allow the event to function efficiently and professionally.
 Sound systems, computers, monitors and timers are all essential for the judging alone, and our evening entertainment is also dependent on electricity.
-But in every area of the events infrastructure we endeavour to be as efficient and limited on electricity consumption as possible, opting for reduced lighting ensuring that power is used only when absolutely necessary.
+But in every area of the events infrastructure we endeavour to be as efficient and limited on electricity consumption as possible.

 We know we’re not perfect, but we are always striving for better ways to improve and reduce our environmental footprint.
 Partnering with ecological causes and brands, looking for ways to minimise waste – such as limiting single-use products and utilising biodegradable packaging – and increasing the public awareness are just the beginning.